Wavefield Finite Time Focusing with Reduced Spatial Exposure: NUMERICAL EXAMPLES

+Note that all data used in this paper are computed using a Finite Difference Time Domain vector-acoustic forward solver \cite{Thorbecke17}.

-For illustration purposes, the right-hand sides of Eqs. \ref{eq:T2c}, \ref{eq:T2l} and \ref{eq:T9} are computed in a two-dimensional layered medium (Fig. \ref{fig:2D}(a)).
-The focusing function $f_1$ is retrieved using a standard Marchenko configuration \cite{Thorbecke17}, with reflection data collected along the upper boundary of the model ($\partial \mathbb{D}_1$ in Fig. \ref{fig:2D}(a)).
-Similarly, the focusing function $f_2$ is retrieved using reflection data collected along the lower boundary of the model ($\partial \mathbb{D}_2$ in Fig. \ref{fig:2D}(a)).
-Initial focusing functions with a $0.8$ MHz Ricker wavelet emanating from the focal point (red star in Fig. \ref{fig:2D}(b)) to the upper and the lower boundaries receivers are used (Fig. \ref{fig:2D}(b)).
-The solution from Eq. \ref{eq:T2c} and \ref{eq:T2l} has infinite support in time, which could be disadvantageous for various applications.
-Since the focusing functions $f_1$ and $f_2$ are confined in time and space by the direct propagation path from the boundary to the focal point \cite{burridge80}, so is their superposition $f$.
-Hence, this solution seems preferable for wavefield focusing in finite time.
-The focusing function $f$ contains a series of wavefronts that are emitted into the medium from the upper and lower boundaries, and only the first of these wavefronts reaches the focal point.
+The solutions (i.e., the left-hand sides) from Eqs. (\ref{eq:T2c}), (\ref{eq:T2l}), and (\ref{eq:T7v1}) have infinite support in time, which could be disadvantageous for various applications.
+Things are different when Eq. (\ref{eq:T9}) is considered: since the focusing functions $f_1$ and $f_2$ are confined in time and space by the direct propagation path from the boundary to the focal point \cite{burridge80}, so is their superposition $f$.
+Hence, the solution associated with Eq. (\ref{eq:T9}) seems preferable for wavefield focusing in finite time rather than those related to Eqs. (\ref{eq:T2c}), (\ref{eq:T2l}), and (\ref{eq:T7v1}).
+More precisely, the real part of the focusing function $f$ contains a series of wavefronts that are emitted into the medium from the upper and lower boundaries, and only the first of these wavefronts reaches the focal point.
 The remaining events are encoded such that any ingoing reflection of the first wavefront is canceled.
-The focusing conditions satisfied by time-reversed acoustics and finite time focusing differ drastically with respect to wavefield propagation in the focal plane.
-While in time-reversed acoustics no constraint is posed on the propagation along the focal plane before or after time $t=0$, focusing in finite time limits the interaction of the wavefield with the focal \textit{plane} at the focal \textit{point} and at time $t=0$ only.
-In a two-dimensional experiment we can also explore the spatial properties of focusing in finite time throughout time.\\
+The focusing conditions satisfied by Time-Reversed acoustics and Finite Time Focusing differ drastically with respect to wavefield propagation in the focal plane.
+While in Time-Reversed acoustics no constraint is posed on the propagation along the focal plane before or after time $t=0$, Finite Time Focusing limits the interaction of the wavefield with the focal \textit{plane} at the focal \textit{point} and at time $t=0$ only. \\